jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2018-03-23-introducing-cruentis.md

 featuredimg: https://i.ibb.co/5rRrzWf/cruentis.webp
 ---

-_**Cruentis**_ is a **_melodic death meta_l** band originating in _British Columbia_, on the west coast of Canada. **_Cruentis_** never shy away from exploring other genres of metal and each piece of work is unique in its own way, while maintaining dark melodic chord progressions and bone-crushing riffs.
+_**Cruentis**_ is a melodic death metal band originating in _British Columbia_, on the west coast of Canada. **_Cruentis_** never shy away from exploring other genres of metal and each piece of work is unique in its own way, while maintaining dark melodic chord progressions and bone-crushing riffs.
 The lyrics are deeply rooted in the personal life experiences of the band members and the harsh realities of life often left unspoken.

 <hr>